jenpetsmit/eutilities/eutils/yml.md

     get:
       tags:
         - esummary
-      summary: downloads document summarys of one ore more (comma separated) UID for a single database (db) o for a set or UIDs stored on History Server
+      summary: downloads document summaries of one ore more (comma separated) UID for a single database (db) o for a set or UIDs stored on History Server
-      description: downloads document summarys of one ore more (comma separated) UID for a single database (db) o for a set or UIDs stored on History Server
+      description: downloads document summaries of one ore more (comma separated) UID for a single database (db) o for a set or UIDs stored on History Server
       operationId: docsumByUID
       parameters:
         - name: db